vcruvinelr/goat-website/_docs/heatmap.md

 <img class="img-responsive" src="../../img/Docs/technical_documentation/heatmap/heatmap.png" title="Heatmap for groceries">

 #### 1. Calculation
-The calculation of the heatmap is calculated with the help of place-based measures and can be operationalized as:
+The calculation of the heatmap is calculated with the help of gravity-based measures and can be operationalized as:

 <img class="img-responsive" src="../../img/Docs/technical_documentation/heatmap/place-based_accessibility_measures.png">

-where the accessibility <b>A</b> of origin <b>i</b> is the sum of all opportunities <b>O</b> available at destinations <b>j</b> weighted by some function of the travel time <b> t<sub>ij</sub></b>  between <b>i</b> and <b>j</b> (Higgins, Christopher D. 2019).
+where the accessibility <b>A</b> of origin <b>i</b> is the sum of all opportunities <b>O</b> available at destinations <b>j</b> weighted by some function of the travel time <b> t<sub>ij</sub></b>  between <b>i</b> and <b>j</b>.
 GOAT uses the modified gaussian function as an impedance function for the calculation:

 <img class="img-responsive" src="../../img/Docs/technical_documentation/heatmap/Gaussian_function.png">

 Travel times are computed in seconds.
-As cut-off value 15 minutes is used for the mode walking, this means that destination that are further away then 15 minutes walking time are not considered in the calculation of the index.
+As cut-off value 15 minutes is used for the mode walking, this means that destination that are further away then 15 minutes are not considered in the calculation of the index.
 The sensitivity parameter defines how accessibility changes with increasing travel time.
 As the sensitivity parameter is decisive when measuring accessibility, GOAT allows you to adjust them.
 The following graphs show the influence of the sensitivity parameter on accessibility.

 <table><tr>